awile/datamkr/README.md

 To do this, we will first add our postgres instance as a `storage alias` in our config which will let use easily talk to postgres without typing a postgres connection string over and over again.

-Edit the config file (`./datamkr.yml`) should look something like below for connecting to a local postgres db named `test` running on port `5432` with a table called `users` accessible by db role `postgres`
+Edit the config file (`./datamkr.yml`) should look something like below for connecting to a local postgres db named `test` running on port `5432` accessible by db role `postgres`
 ```
 datamkr:
   datasetDir: test/datasets
   storage:
     postgres_local:
       connection: postgresql://postgres@localhost:5432/test?sslmode=disable
-      table: users
       type: postgres
   version: 1
 ```